Joboa/TicTacToe/README.md

 # TicTacToe
-To run the system on a development computer (using Visual Studio Code), follow these steps:
+To run the game on a development computer (using Visual Studio Code), follow these steps:

 1. Clone the repository to your local machine using the following command: